Zhaohq96/Deep_Catalog/README.md

 ``sh sr-toolchain.sh -m 3 -a 10 -o Example -N Example -n 1000 -d OutOfAfrica_3G09 -g PyrhoYRI_GRCh38 -p YRI -l 0 -r 1000000 -c chr1 -s 64 -W 128 -b 1 -T 0 -e 10``

 The simulation datasets will be generated in the path _Example/RAW_, where both the subfolders _TRAIN_ and _TEST_ consists of two folders, _NEUTRAL_ and _SWEEP_, containing the neutral simulations and the simulations with sweeps.

+The terminal will display the information of input data generation, training process and testing results.
+The input data generated for deep learning model will be in the folders _RAiSD_Images.ExampleTrainingData_ (data for training) and _RAiSD_Images.ExampleTrainingData_ (data for testing).
+The training model will be stored in _RAiSD_Modle.ExampleModel_.

+## In-tool Help
+Deep_Catalog provides five optional modes for users, including 1) generating the deep learning model based on user-specified datasets, 2) testing a dataset using an already-existing training model, 3) generating and testing the deep learning model based on user-specified datasets, 4) scanning the whole genome using an already-existing training model, 5) generating the deep learning model based on user-specified datasets and scanning the data using the training model.